An event to launch the report of the digital teaching and learning review, led by Sir Michael Barber.

 Email [email protected] with any questions.

-This event was recorded and closed captions will be available.
+This event was recorded and closed captions are available.

 Read our Zoom privacy notice.